seohyunseo/HQS-Agent/README.md

 ## Lisense
 WiseUI Applications are released under a MIT license.
-For a closed-source version of WiseUI's modules for commercial purposes, please contact the authors : uvrlab@kaist.ac.kr, TBD
+For a closed-source version of WiseUI's modules for commercial purposes, please contact the authors : uvrlab@kaist.ac.kr, najoa1021@kaist.ac.kr